 P.S.
 All 10 ideas are nut-free, to correspond to many schools' preferences that school lunches omit potentially allergenic foods.
 You're welcome.

 Think chicken satays, beef skewers, or sausage kebabs, packed on lunchbox-sized sticks for kids.
 Because everything is more fun on a stick.
 (For young kids, use flat, blunt-edged bamboo sticks, not the stabby toothpick-like kind.)

 - Get a recipe: Yellow Chicken with Broccoli and Peanut Sauce at Hogwash, my blog.
+(Obviously, leave the peanut sauce off if packing a nut-free lunch or if your kid is in a peanut-free classroom.)
 Also, Grilled Smoked Sausage Skewers.

 - Pack with: Rice, sliced cucumbers, sliced mango, yogurt-covered pretzels